jellyfish2004/BrowseEasy/README.md

 3. Refresh the page - settings should persist and be automatically applied
 4. Open the same page in a new tab - settings should apply there too

+#### Testing Hover Highlighting
+Use the dedicated hover test page to verify the hover highlighting feature:
+1. Open `test-hover.html` in your browser
+2. Enable "Highlight on Hover" through the extension panel
+3. Hover over interactive elements - they should highlight with yellow background and orange outline
+4. Non-interactive elements (disabled buttons, empty links, regular text) should NOT highlight

 ## Installation

 1. Ensure you have a Gemini API key from Google AI Studio